 These days though you can buy a engine made specifically for an airboat such as those from Marine Power.

 The engine powers the fan at the back of the boat which is responsible for creating the thrust that drives the boat forward.
-This is a completely different method of propulsion than that used by conventional boats.

 An average boat is moved via the dispersal of water at the back of the boat, say through an outboard engine that powers a propeller in the water.
-Likewise, when using manual propulsion methods it is the dispersal of water that pushes the boat forward (or backward if you paddle or row that way).
-With a sailing boat the sails gather up wind and the wind pushes the sails, and thus the boat, forward.

 An airboat works in a completely different way.

 Unlike mechanical or manual propulsion via water displacement, or sails which gather wind, an airboat pushes air away from the boat.
-By pushing air behind the boat the attached fan creates the thrust needed to move the vessel.
-Think of it is terms of a giant high-powered desk fan that is pointing away from you instead of at you.

 Because airboats are powered by a fan there are often referred to as fan boats or fanboats.

-At the back of an airboat inside the huge fan there is an aeroplane-styled propeller that creates the air flow.
-This propeller forces air behind the boat pushing the boat forward.
+At the back of an airboat inside the huge fan there is an airplane-styled propeller that creates the air flow.

 As there are no mechanical parts underneath the boat, and because it has a flat bottom, airboats almost glide across the water.